Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 priority_worker: env QUEUES=socket_webfinger,photos,http_service,dispatch,mail,delete_account bundle exec rake resque:work
 ```

-Note that we're not running a Redis server here, that's provided by the RedisToGo addon.
-I mentioned in the beginning that this would be a single dyno app, so unless you choose to scale up your Resque workers only the `web:` process will need to be running.
+Note that we're not running a Redis server here, that's provided by the RedisToGo add-on.
+I mentioned in the beginning that this could be run as a single dyno app, so unless you choose to scale up your Resque workers only the `web:` process will need to be running.

 Finally, since you will need at least one Resque worker, let's edit `config/unicorn.rb` to look like this (yes, we're running the worker as a background process in the `web:` dyno):